awsdocs/amazon-lumberyard-release-notes/coming-release/improvements-changes.md

 ### Asset Memory Analyzer
 The Asset Memory Analyzer is an experimental feature that gives you a breakdown of all memory that has been allocated by the various assets loaded into the game.
 Use it to get a better idea of what assets are actually loaded at runtime and what their individual contribution is to memory use.

-Use
+**Usage**

 Enabling the driller:
 1. Edit AzCore/Debug/AssetMemoryDriller.h, and ensure AZ_ANALYZE_ASSET_MEMORY is defined (just need to uncomment the line).
 1. If you want to enable analysis in other build types (excluding Release), you may manually enable memory tracking:
   1. Edit dev/Code/Framework/AzCore/AzCore/Memory/Config.h
   1. Uncomment the line that says #define AZCORE_ENABLE_MEMORY_TRACKING
 1. Edit Game.xml located in dev/Dragonfly/Config:
   1. Set the field enableDrilling to true.
   1. Set the field enableAssetMemoryDriller to true.

 View the live analysis in ImGUI:

 If ImGUI is enabled, you can open the analysis window by choosing AssetMemoryAnalyzer → Open from the debug menu.
 This opens the Asset Memory Analysis window.